mknblch/audio-fingerprint/README.md

 to transform short parts of the given file into hashes and matches them against the DB.
 I tried to keep the matching logic as simple as possible.
 Unfortunately just taking the count of matching hashes does not work with 1000 songs anymore.
-To evaluate which track matches best against a list of hashes I just take the list of corresponding timestamps and calculate their frequency in a hardcoded time raster and it's maximum value is the final score of a track.
+To evaluate which track matches best against a list of hashes I just take the list of corresponding timestamps and calculate their frequency in a time raster and it's maximum value is the final score of a track.
 This approach is far from optimal but led to good results on my data set.

 ### Image rendering